 Morton Buildings has a long history of entrepreneurial spirit.
 Being employee-owned means that we will continue our commitment to being the industry leader with a focus on innovation, service, and quality.
 We have plans to reinvest in the business, making one of the best companies in America even better.

 Morton operates over 100 employee-owned construction centers that serve as logistical and local hubs for construction services and subcontract networks.

-Morton operates eight manufacturing facilities where many of our building components are produced.
+Morton operates seven manufacturing facilities where many of our building components are produced.
 Our vertical integration allows us to control quality, timelines, and reduce shipping costs.